open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 For example:

 - Within an SDK, we can registry entity schema information with `EntityDetector`.
-- The OpenTelemetry Collector can allow registered `schema_url` via configuraton or (optionally) download schema on demand.
+- The OpenTelemetry Collector can allow registered `schema_url` via configuration or (optionally) download schema on demand.

 This design does not prevent these solutions, but provides the baseline/fallback